We’ll dig deep into the health benefits of grapefruit – a fruit high in Vitamin C essential for our immune system.

 Another way of consuming grapefruit minus eating the fruit or drinking the juice is consuming it in tablet form.

-Grapefruit seed extracts are made from the fruit, seeds and white membrane (otherwise known as the pith) of grapefruit and used in many cultures to cleanse their bodies from harmful organisms .
+Grapefruit seed extracts are made from the fruit, seeds and white membrane (otherwise known as the pith) of grapefruit.
+And many cultures use this to cleanse their bodies from harmful organisms .

 Not only is grapefruit extract beneficial to our internal organs it also proven to fight external organisms like candida .
 This property makes it a good option to wash fruits and vegetables and potent enough to replace chlorine as a water purification agent .